 *DD SERVICES* Designated Drivers Service Company / DD2U.
 Offers a Safe Ride Program Service based in the Whitby area.
 Operating within a service area in the Region of Durham!
-As a professional safe public designated driver alternative transportation service to drinking and driving as a preventable measure to help combat Drinking & Driving on public streets and roadways.
+As a professional public safe ride program driver alternative transportation service to drinking and driving as a preventable measure to help combat Drinking & Driving on public streets and roadways.

 Our drivers are reliable professional drivers over the age of 25 with years of driving experience.
 We listen to our clients and work with them to address their needs through innovative solutions.
 And DD Services offers a SAFE RIDE PROGRAM through out DURHAM REGION as a Business Registered with a ONTARIO MASTER Business License operating within the Province of ONTARIO as a Designated Driver Service Provider!
 Getting those that are unable to Drive Safely!
 Home!
 For Whatever Reason!

 Let DD Services get you!
 Where Your going Safely!
 "Don't DRINK & DRIVE!"